akornelia/salt-fall19-stars/README.md

 # &lt;/salt&gt;
 ## Project description

 ### Motivation
 This is the first project you will work with in this course.
 The purpose of this excersize is to take a deep breath and dive in - doing full stack development right from scratch!
 However, as this is your first encounter with the Javascript Node.js stack, it will pretty much be a _fill the gaps_ project.

 You will be using the latest Node.js stack teqniques to build a full stack application.
 But(!) in this first project, we will use a minimal set of frameworks so that you will learn the fundamentals first.
 The upside of that is that you will
   - become better programmers
   - not depend on only one set of frameworks
   - it will be easier and more fun to code as the course proceeds

 ### Domain
-This porject is entirely created to be a start off this course and does not reflect any realistic product.
+This project is entirely created to start off this course and does not reflect any realistic product.
 The domain is rather scattered.

 Anyway, a finished app will have
   - simple login and authentication